Reverse Mortgage Common Misconceptions

 FALSE: First, you need to review all the facts about reverse mortgages.
 Then you'll want to consider two important additional pieces of information:

-First, to sell your home and buy a new one in Connecticut will probably cost you between 6% and 8%, with realtor costs and attorney fees.
+First, to sell your home and buy a new one will probably cost you between 6% and 8%, with realtor costs and attorney fees.
 (The typical real estate commission of 6% on a $300,000 home would be $18,000).

 Second, there really is "no place like home."
 No matter where you move, you will never get that wonderful feeling that you get when you walk into the room where your children took their first steps, or look over the garden that you've been tending all of these years — not to mention all of the fond memories you have of the neighborhood.

 With a Reverse Mortgage, you may have the income you need to stay in your home for the rest of you life.

 6. When a Reverse Mortgage becomes due, the bank will sell the house.